jagadeesh342/CMOS-inverter-layout/README.md

 ![pro](https://github.com/jagadeesh342/CMOS-inverter-layout/blob/main/IMG.jpg)

 ## Conclusion :
-   This project demonstrates the complete flow of designing, verifying, and simulating a CMOS inverter using the Magic VLSI tool.
+   This project demonstrates the complete flow of designing, and simulating a CMOS inverter and buffer using the Magic VLSI tool.
-    It provides a practical understanding of VLSI layout design, design rule checking, LVS verification, and simulation.
+    It provides a practical understanding of VLSI layout design, design rule checking and simulation.